Counterfactual Augmentation for Multimodal Learning Under Presentation Bias: Experimental Details

 \subsection{Data}

 Details of our data splits are provided in Table \ref{tab:data_details}, including dataset composition and licensing information.
-Both Airbnb and Clothing are publicly available datasets, and we will release the Synthetic dataset with our code.
+Both Airbnb and Clothing are publicly available datasets, and the Synthetic dataset is available on our GitHub.
 This release of the Synthetic dataset---for research purposes only---is compatible with the intended use of the Airbnb dataset, on which it is based.
 All datasets are in English.